Skip to content

 If by now you are still having trouble keeping up with the language barrier between millennials/boomers and Gen Z, I recommend downloading TikTok or visiting this article on the 30 most common Gen Z slang words.

-In all seriousness, Generation Z will soon grow way beyond ¼ of the renter population and it is time to start preparing properties and services for these younger, more technologically advanced renters.
+In all seriousness, Generation Z will soon grow way beyond one quarter of the renter population, and it is time to start preparing properties and services for these younger, more technologically advanced renters.
+Use the above tips and equip your units with smart apartment tech that encourages Gen Z renters to stay long-term.